-Your room should be stocked with clean towels, spare clothes and prescriptions given to you by the doctor.
-Moreover you will be needing pillows, ice compresses, extra dressing, a recliner if possible and some sunscreen too.
+Your room should be stocked with clean towels, spare clothes, and prescriptions given to you by the doctor.
+You will also need pillows, ice compresses, extra dressing, a recliner, and some sunscreen, too.

 Make sure your head is elevated for the first few days of surgery, even when sleeping.
 A recliner to sleep in for the first week would be preferable.
 Lay back against a bolster pillow or several cushions/pillows to ensure the inflammation goes away as fast as it possibly can.